eshanwp/spring-cloud-zuul-proxy-server/README.md

 Zuul Server is a gateway application that handles all the requests and does the dynamic routing of microservice applications.
 The Zuul Server is also known as Edge Server.

-For Example, /weather-service/weather is mapped to the weather service, Zuul Server dynamically routes the requests to the respective backend application.
+For Example, /weather-service/weather is mapped to the WEATHER-CLIENT,Zuul Server dynamically routes the requests to the respective backend application.

 http://localhost:8761/ in your web browser and you can find the Eureka Server running on the port 8761 as shown below